 Unless you plan to use an integrated solution like Shopify Payments, you’ll need a merchant account to accept credit card payments.
 But there are other benefits to setting up a merchant account and payment gateway:

 - Better customer experience

-With a merchant account in place, payment authorizations are quicker.
-The money reaches your account within 1 or 2 working days, as opposed to individually billing your customers and waiting up to 30 days or more to receive payment.
+Merchant accounts speed up payment authorization, meaning your money reaches your accounts more quickly.
+Sales are usually deposited within one or two working days, as opposed to individually billing your customers and waiting up to 30 days or more to receive payment.